ubuntupunk/pichan-ultimate-vimrc/README.md

 sh ~/.vim_runtime/install_basic_vimrc.sh
 ```

 ## How to install on Windows?

 Use [msysgit (Git Bash)](http://msysgit.github.com/) to checkout the repository
 and run the installation instructions above.
 No special instructions needed ;-)

-## How to install on Linux

-Install like on Windows but instead of using Git Bash, you can just simply use a
-real Bash!

 ## How to update to latest version?